dfe-analytical-services/CSC_outcomes_and_enablers/README.md

 ## How to contribute

-Details on how to contribute to the app should go here, e.g.

 ### Flagging issues

-If you spot any issues with the application, please flag it in the "Issues" tab of this repository, and label as a bug.
+If you spot any issues with the application, please check first that it has not been reported as an [issue](https://github.com/dfe-analytical-services/CSC_outcomes_and_enablers/issues) already.

+If no issue is open for your bug, please flag it in the "Issues" tab of this repository, and label as a bug.
+Alternatively, you can open a new [bug report here](https://github.com/dfe-analytical-services/CSC_outcomes_and_enablers/issues/new/choose).

+### Adding new features

+If there are new features you would like to suggest you can submit a [feature request here](https://github.com/dfe-analytical-services/CSC_outcomes_and_enablers/issues/new/choose).

 ### Merging pull requests

-Only members of the Statistics Development team can merge pull requests.
-Add lauraselby, cjrace and sarahmwong as requested reviewers, and the team will review before merging.
+Only members of the team can merge pull requests.
+Add yauemily, nataliepaterson and jzaun444 as requested reviewers, and the team will review before merging.

 ---

 ## Contact

-Add contact details of how to get in touch with your team.
+If you have any questions about the dashboard, please contact CSCDashboard.FEEDBACK@education.gov.uk .